kubernetes/website/docs/admin/etcd.md

 This document describes how to do this migration.

-### etcd upgrade procedure
+### etcd upgrade requirements

-There are limits on how an etcd cluster upgrade can be performed; the primary considerations are
+There are requirements on how an etcd cluster upgrade can be performed; the primary considerations are
 - [upgrade between one minor release at a time](#one-minor-release-at-a-time)
 - [rollback supported through additional tooling](#rollback-via-additional-tooling)